SwamyDev/reinforcement/README.md

 ## Example Implementation
 This section demonstrates how to implement a REINFORCE agent and benchmark it on the 'CartPole' gym environment.

+You can find the full implementation in [examples/reinforce.py](example/reinforce.py).
+The [example folder](example/) also contains some additional utility classes and functions that are used in the implementation.

 [embedmd]:# (example/reinforce.py python /def run_reinforce/ /env.close\(\)/)
 ```python
 def run_reinforce(config):